mheob/include-fussball-de-widgets/readme.txt

    1. In versions below 5.0 use the shortcode like:
       `[fubade api="{32-digit API}" notice="{description}" fullwidth={iframe width}]`
       e.g. `[fubade api="020EXXXXXG000000VS54XXXXXSGIXXME" notice="Standings U19" fullwidth=true]`
    1. In versions since 5.0, you can use the Gutenberg block.
-You can find it under the widgets or with the search pattern `/ fubade`.
+You can find it under the widgets or with the search pattern `/fubade`.

 == Frequently Asked Questions ==